 For this recipe, I chose to bake the meatballs before adding them to the soup.
 It’s a little extra work, but I like that some of the extra fat has a chance to drip off.
 Besides, the golden outside with the soft, juicy inside is always amazing.

-Start by cooking the onions, carrots, and celery in a large pot or Dutch oven over medium-high heat until they are soft and the onions are translucent.
+3. As the meatballs are baking, start that soup by cooking the onions, carrots, and celery in a large pot or Dutch oven over medium-high heat until they are soft and the onions are translucent.
 Mix in the garlic, chicken broth, and white wine (if using).

 Dry white wine, you guys, not a sweet wine.
 Look for a sauvignon blanc or pinot grigio.

-Once your soup comes to a boil, add the pasta (unless you decide to cook that separately) and cook for approximately 5-6 minutes.
+4. Once your soup comes to a boil, add the pasta (unless you decide to cook that separately) and cook for approximately 5-6 minutes.
 By this point, your meatballs should be cooked (yayy!), so drop those into your pot of simmering soup and return to a boil.
-Approximately 5 minutes before serving stir in your fresh greens (whatever tickles your fancy) and serve with fresh shaved Parmesan cheese.

-Yes, you can definitely freeze the leftovers.
-To do so, allow your soup to cool in the refrigerator completely before transferring to freezer-friendly containers or double-bag in freezer-friendly zip-lock bags.
+Freezing: Allow the soup to cool in the refrigerator completely before transferring it to freezer-friendly containers or double-bag in freezer-friendly zip-lock bags.
 Remove most of the air, leaving just a small amount of space to allow the liquid to expand as it freezes.
+I highly recommend freezing without the pasta and (if possible) the greens.
+This will ensure that the reheated soup tastes just as fresh the second time around.

 - Easy Chicken Tortilla Soup Recipe